AntondeGroot/Flashbook/README.md

 ## Flashbook

 You can create your own Q&A cards by selecting areas with you mouse.
 It will draw a box around your selection.
 Which can easily be undone by clicking your right mouse button.
-In addition to this you can type an additional question or answer in a textbox that will be combined with the selected areas.
-In this textbox you can include regular text but also LaTeX code, e.g. `$\partial\beta$` to show `∂β`.
+In addition to this you can type an additional question or answer in a textbox that will be combined with the selected areas. .

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/fb_selection2.png)